warpedrealities/Nomad-vore-game/readme.txt

 Autosave: the game autosaves each time you transition between zones in the slot marked 'autosave'

-Levelling up and experience: Defeating npcs and gaining quest rewards can give you experience you can use to level up, increasing stats and allowing you to pick a perk.
-This is done from the 'character' screen.
+Levelling up and experience: Defeating npcs and gaining quest rewards can give you experience you can use to level up.
+When you level up your stats increase, you get to raise a skill by 1 and every other level you can select a perk.

 Controls:
 WASD,Arrowkeys, numpad: movement.
 Moving into hostile enemies will automatically undertake your currently selected combat move on them.